OpenEvalProject/evals/manuscripts/elife-52741/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/52741/elife-52741-fig1-v1.jpg)

-**Figure 1.:** Spizellomyces punctatus.Timeline and events as measured in this work.
+**Figure 1.:** Timeline and events as measured in this work.
 The chytrid produces globular zoospores (3–5 µm) that swim with a motile cilium (20–24 µm).
 (A) The uninucleate zoospore (nucleus in blue) has a cilium associated with a basal body.
 Swimming zoospores can also crawl on surfaces using amoeboid-like motion (polymerized actin in red).
 (B) The start of encystment (before 1 hr) occurs when the cilium retracts by a lash-around mechanism, followed by formation of cell wall (Koch, 1968).
 (C) The cyst then germinates and forms a single germ tube (at 1–3 hr) that later expands and branches into a rhizoidal system.
 The nucleus remains in the cyst during germ tube expansion as the cyst develops into a single reproductive structure called the sporangium.
 The first mitotic event (at 8–12 hr) usually correlates with the ramification of rhizoids from the germ tube.
 (D) Mitosis in the sporangium is coordinated with growth, as nuclei replicate and divide in a shared compartment.
 There can be a total of five to eight synchronous mitotic cycles as each sporangium develops a branched rhizoid system with subsporangial swelling in the main rhizoid.
 (E) Mitosis halts and zoospore formation begins in the sporangium.
 Ciliogenesis likely occurs before cellularization as in other chytrids (Renaud and Swift, 1964).
 (F) The nuclei cellularize and develop into zoospores while the sporangium develops discharge papillae.
 Once cellularization is complete and environmental conditions are favorable, the zoospores will escape the sporangium through the discharge papillae (at 20–30 hr).
 Diagram not drawn to scale.
 Times are relative to the start of microscopy after zoospore harvest.

 The major bottleneck to studying chytrids in molecular detail has been the lack of a model organism with tools for genetic transformation.
 Here, we describe the successful adaptation of Agrobacterium-mediated transformation to generate reliable and stable genetic transformation of the soil chytrid Spizellomyces punctatus.
 We expressed fluorescent proteins fused to histone and actin-binding proteins to characterize the development and cell biology of Spizellomyces throughout its life cycle using live-cell imaging.
 Below, we will show that Spizellomyces is a well-suited model system for uncovering molecular mechanisms of cell cycle regulation, cell motility, and development because it is fast-growing, displays both crawling and swimming motility, and possesses a characteristic chytrid developmental life cycle.
 These tools allow, for the first time, direct molecular probing to test new hypotheses about the evolution and regulation of the cell cycle (Medina et al., 2016), cell motility (Fritz-Laylin et al., 2017b), and development in chytrid fungi.

 ## Results

-## Developing tools for genetic transformation
+### Developing tools for genetic transformation

 The plant pathogen Agrobacterium tumefaciens normally induces plant tumors by injecting and integrating a segment of transfer DNA (T-DNA) from a tumor-inducing plasmid (Ti-plasmid) into the plant genome.
 Researchers have exploited this feature to integrate foreign genes in plants by cloning them into the T-DNA region of the Ti-plasmid, inducing virulence genes for processing/transport of T-DNA, and co-culturing induced Agrobacterium with the desired plant strain.
 Because Agrobacterium-mediated transformation has been adapted for transformation of diverse animals and fungi (Bundock et al., 1995; Kunik et al., 2001; Covert et al., 2001; Ianiri et al., 2017; Vieira and Camilo, 2011), we chose to use this system in Spizellomyces punctatus.
 To this end, we modified an Agrobacterium plasmid to integrate and express a selectable marker (e.g. drug resistance) in Spizellomyces.